-Indiana’s Implied Consent Law: Refusal to Take a Blood, Breath, or Urine Test
+Indiana’s DUI Implied Consent Law and Refusing a Blood, Breath, or Urine Test

 If you were involved in an accident or are arrested for OWI, can you refuse to submit to a portable breath test or chemical testing?